Fish4203/MurderUs/README.md

 - mini games and lots of them
 - commenting
 - documentation
+- rework the task compleation
+- add sign in for min games
+- add mini game urls

 ## how to run it
 docker run -p 6379:6379 -d redis:5